Zatte/kv/README.md

 # KeyValue "kv"
 Simple key-value interface backed by multiple backends (multiple sql engines through gorm, pure golang through badger DB; cloud scale through google datastore).

-This is not meant for the highest performance applications but rather quick prototyping for cases where simple get/upsert/del/iterate in enough to get started.
+This is not meant for the high performance applications but rather quick prototyping for cases where simple get/upsert/del/iterate in enough to get started.
 The different backends are meants for various scaling scenarios  and deployment needs.

 ## Status
-Very much WIP/Early stage.
+WIP/Experiment.
+Should not be used. (limited tests, poor code quality, fragile interfaces, etc)

 PRs are welcome.

 ## Usage